GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ![plot of chunk ptha18_tonga_point_plot1_moresam](figure/ptha18_tonga_point_plot1_moresam-1.png)

-Here we are considering the max-stage exceedance-rates at a hazard point, and can easily use the full PTHA18 results, so there is no reason to use random sampling of scenarios.
-However in other situations we might be interested in the tsunami behaviour away from PTHA18 output points.
-For instance we might have an onshore site of interest, so we need to re-simulate the tsunami for every scenario with a relatively costly inundation model.
-While this is likely computationally prohibitive for the full set of PTHA18 scenarios, it may be feasible for a random subset of scenarios (so long as sufficiently many scenarios are sampled).
+In this example we are considering the max-stage exceedance-rates at a hazard point, where we can easily use the full PTHA18 results.
+So for this example there is no reason to use random sampling of scenarios.
+Why might we want to use random scenarios?
+Suppose we were interested in the tsunami inundation-depth exceedance rates at a nearby point.
+The PTHA18 does not simulate inundation, and so we would need to run an inundation model for every scenario.
+This is likely computationally prohibitive for the full set of PTHA18 scenarios, but it may be feasible for a random subset of scenarios.
+So long as sufficiently many scenarios are sampled, it will also be accurate.

+There are also other techniques that may improve the accuracy of the results in particular cases, without increasing the number of random scenarios used.
+The idea is to use case-specific knowledge to biasing the sampling toward scenarios of interest, while accounting for this in the scenario rate calculation.
+Some of these techniques are explored below.
+Beware their use requires judgement, and poor decisions may increase the error.
+In contrast, simply increasing the number of scenarios will always lead to an accuracy improvement on-average.

 ## Random scenario sampling, with more scenarios at magnitudes of interest